Greece offers many benefits to high net worth individuals who wish to attain Greece citizenship by investment in real estate.

-Top 14 FAQ About Greece Residency By Investment
+Top 14 FAQ About Greece Residency and Citizenship by Investment

 - May I purchase a combination of residential and commercial property?